tomimulhartono/tomimulhartono.github.io/content/posts/ordera.md

 ![Landing Page Ordera](/images/ordera.jpg)

-Have you ever craved a warm plate of fried rice on a cold night but felt too lazy to leave the house?
-Or wanted to try out new dishes from your favorite restaurant without having to wait in line?
+Ever had those cozy nights where all you want is a warm plate of fried rice, but leaving the house feels like a mission?
+Or maybe you're dreaming of trying new dishes from your favorite restaurants—minus the wait.

+**Say hello to Ordera!**

-**Ordera** is here to meet your needs!
+Ordera is Indonesia's rising star in food and beverage delivery, here to make your dining experience effortless and exciting.

 ---